theforeman/foreman-packaging/README.md

 git-annex metadata is part of the tagged commit, even the binary content is effectively under source control.

-This repository is intended to be branched like Foreman releases, but until core project packages are built from here too, it will follow a linear history on the `rpm/develop` branch.
+This repository is branched like Foreman itself, with 1.x-stable branches for major releases.

 To find tito build targets do this: